Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Additional Results

 \subsection{Efficiency Comparisons}

 We briefly compared the efficiency of various defense methods, among which our proposed method requires an average of 5 queries (for DPS) to 6 queries (for LS-DPS) per sample.
-For a single sample, LS-DPS takes approximately 81 seconds.
-Smoothvlm performs 10 queries, with an average time of about 232 seconds, ECSO takes 20 seconds, and Protector takes 14 seconds.
+For a single sample, LS-DPS takes approximately 72.2 seconds.
+Smoothvlm performs 10 queries, with an average time of about 232 seconds, ECSO takes 12.22 seconds, and Protector takes 9.09 seconds.
+We report the computational costs of baselines and our methods, and would like to highlight that the computational overhead of our DPS delivers proportionally higher defense effectiveness.
+Specifically, for a fair comparison, we enhance the baselines by running each model 7 times and implementing majority voting to achieve ensemble effects comparable to our method's six queries.
+As shown in Table \ref{tab:defense_performance}, even with additional inference time, the enhanced baselines cannot achieve proportional improvements in defensive effectiveness comparable to DPS.